 Total trade with the EU summed up to €408 million in 2023.
 The EU is Lesotho's second most important trading partner with a share of 16.5%.
 About 45% of Lesotho's exports go to the EU, making it the most important export market.

-Only a small fraction of Lesotho's exports to the European market are eligible for EBA preferences.
+Only a small fraction of Lesotho's exports to the EU were eligible for EBA preferences in 2023.

-Lesotho, as a beneficiary of the EBA scheme, is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
-Nonetheless, Lesotho has ratified all 15 core international conventions on human and labour rights, which includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Lesotho has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, Lesotho is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the country has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

-Access all info about EU-Lesotho relations on the International Partnerships website: https://international-partnerships.ec.europa.eu/countries/lesotho_en
+Access all info about EU-Lesotho relations on the International Partnerships website.